 The above-mentioned deficiencies can cause a number of weaknesses including damage to the central nervous system, weakness, confusion, and fatigue.
-A lot of people have misconceptions regarding vitamin B12 deficiency, with quite a large number thinking of it as a condition that is less prevalent.
+A lot of people have misconceptions regarding vitamin B12 deficiency, with quite a large number of people thinking of it as a condition that is less prevalent.
 But this condition is actually quite prevalent and should be dealt with as quickly as possible.

 There are numerous factors that can lead to deficiency, aside from SIBO.
 Vegetarians and vegans have a greater risk.
 Along with this same line are those individuals experiencing inadequacies in stomach acid or those who take medications that suppress stomach acid – H2 blockers and proton pump inhibitors among other antacids.

 As illustrated above, all the above medications are linked to SIBO.
 Going by Harvard Medical School’s research, the symptoms of vitamin B12 deficiency can show up either in a gradual way or rapidly.
 The associated symptoms include anemia, numbness or tingling in extremities, jaundice, memory loss, the decline in cognitive function, weakness, hallucinations, and paranoia.

 The British Journal of Haematology released a report where it indicated that megaloblastic anemia, which is a blood disorder that culminates to the loss of red blood cells, is directly linked to bacterial overgrowth in the ileum.
 This happens as a result of the malabsorption of vitamin B12.

 Treatment for SIBO

 Antibiotics help a huge deal in the treatment of the small intestinal bacterial overgrowth, but SIBO is a difficult condition to deal with even with the use of antibiotics and in many cases, use of antibiotics may make it worse.

 Research published in the American Journal of Gastroenterology found that whenever SIBO patients are treated with antibiotics, there is a greater tendency that there will develop a high recurrence rate.
 And aside from that, the gastrointestinal symptoms shot up during the recurrences.